 \subsection{Methods based on user profile features}

-Singh et al. \cite{singh2018detection} utilized supervised machine learning models to detect fake profiles on social networks.
-To differentiate between fake and genuine profiles, they used the average number of followers.
-They found that if a user profile has more than 30 followers, it is not fake.
-They also discovered that the average age of owners of fake profiles is between 18 and 19, and their profile images are sourced from the internet.
+Singh et al. \cite{singh2018detection} employed supervised machine learning models to detect fake profiles on social networks.
+They used the average follower count to distinguish between fake and genuine accounts, finding that profiles with more than 30 followers are unlikely to be fake.
+They also discovered that the average age of fake-profile owners is between 18 and 19 years, and that their profile images are often sourced from the internet.

-Agarwal et al. \cite{DBLP:conf/comsnets/WaniAJH19} developed a model for detecting fake accounts by analyzing user sentiments on Facebook using a supervised model.
-They considered emotion-based features such as anger, sadness, fear, joy, trust, positive frequency, and negative frequency.
-Their analysis revealed that users of fake profiles mainly employ emotions such as hatred, killing, and ugliness.
+Agarwal et al. \cite{DBLP:conf/comsnets/WaniAJH19} proposed a supervised model for detecting fake Facebook accounts by analyzing user sentiment.
+They extracted emotion-based features--including anger, sadness, fear, joy, trust, and the frequencies of positive and negative sentiment terms.
+Their analysis revealed that users behind fake profiles predominantly express emotions related to hatred, violence, and ugliness.

-Zarei et al. \cite{DBLP:conf/iscc/ZareiFC19} presented a model for detecting fake political accounts on social media.
-They collected data from three politicians' Instagram profiles.
-Using this data, their model was able to identify a significant number of fake individuals and political bots.
-The authors reported that this was the first paper to perform such an analysis on Instagram data.
-They used the TF-IDF technique to identify accounts with similar profile information and employed convolutional neural networks to compare profile images.
-Wanda and Jie \cite{DBLP:journals/istr/WandaJ20} proposed a deep neural model called DeepProfile for detecting fake accounts on online social networks.
-They modified the pooling layer in convolutional neural networks to improve accuracy. \cite{DBLP:journals/soco/BhartiP21} designed a system aimed at identifying fake users on Twitter.
-Since we use their method as one of our baselines, we will discuss it in detail in Section \ref{Empirical results}.
+Zarei et al. \cite{DBLP:conf/iscc/ZareiFC19} proposed a model for detecting fake political accounts on social media.
+They collected data from three politicians' Instagram profiles and used it to identify a substantial number of fake individuals and political bots.
+The authors noted that this was the first study to perform such an analysis on Instagram data.
+They applied the TF-IDF technique to detect accounts with similar profile information and employed convolutional neural networks to compare profile images.

+Wanda and Jie \cite{DBLP:journals/istr/WandaJ20} introduced a deep neural model called DeepProfile for detecting fake accounts on online social networks.
+They improved classification accuracy by modifying the pooling layer in the convolutional neural network.
+Kumari et al. \cite{DBLP:journals/soco/BhartiP21} designed a system for identifying fake users on Twitter.
+Since we use their method as one of our baselines, we discuss it in detail in Section~\ref{Empirical results}.